Jane Seymour, 68, Says She Looks Too Young To Be Offered Mature Roles: ‘Inside, I’m 20’

 “They said they checked my Instagram and I look too young… I’ll take all my make-up off and they’ll see I can do ‘old’ quite well!”

 Of course, one look at her IMDB page and it’s clear Seymour has no real problems landing acting roles in an industry that often shuts out women of a certain age.
 Seymour’s acting resume lists a steady stream of roles dating back to the early 1970s and through the present day.
-Seymour’s recent projects include roles in The Kominsky Method, Let’s Get Physical, and Jane The Virgin.
+Seymour’s recent projects include roles in The Kominsky Method, Let’s Get Physical, and Jane the Virgin.

 Still, Seymour revealed that when she came face to face with old pal Michael Douglas on the set of Netflix’s The Kominsky Method, he didn’t recognize her in her old lady gear.